Mani-GS/series/README.md

 This program uses Qt and sqlite libraries

 # How to install
-To install this program make sure you installed the following libraries:
+To install this program make sure you've installed the following libraries:
 - qt5-default;
 - qtcreator (optional);
 - libsqlite3-dev.